awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/attach-instance-asg.md

    aws autoscaling describe-auto-scaling-groups --auto-scaling-group-names my-asg
    ```

-   The following example response shows that the desired capacity is 2 and the group has two running instances:
+   The following example response shows that the desired capacity is 2 and that the group has two running instances\.

    ```
    {